rodolfocaldeira/rodolfocaldeira.github.com/_posts/2013-07-28-interesting-bits-9-sketch-app.md

 ---
 layout: post
-title: Interesting Bits 9 - Sketch App
+title: "Interesting Bits 9 - Sketch App"
 excerpt: A tiny yet powerful vector tool.
+published: true
 ---

 In the last couple of weeks I've been using a lot the [Sketch](http://www.bohemiancoding.com/sketch/) app from Bohemian Coding and I must say I really like it.